Dumpster fire

-"Dumpster fire" is an informal term in the United States used to describe a catastrophically bad situation.
+Dumpster fire is an informal term in the United States used to describe a catastrophically bad situation for an entity, to the point of being unsalvageable.
 It has appeared in metaphorical form as early as 2003, and picked up traction in 2010 in the world of sports.
 The term was heavily used in 2016 to describe the United States presidential election that year.

 Etymology

-The term "dumpster fire" derives from fires that start in large trash bins.
+Dumpster fire derives from fires that start in large trash bins.
 These bins are often termed "dumpsters" after the Dempster Dumpster brand of trash bin in the United States, which eventually came to be colloquialized as "dumpster".

 History

 The earliest known use of the term dates back to a 2003 review of a remake of The Texas Chainsaw Massacre, in which The Arizona Republic's Bill Muller said that the film was "the cinematic equivalent of a dumpster fire – stinky but insignificant".
 Urban Dictionary added a definition for the term as early as 2008, with one entry listing it as "a laughably poor performance."
 Usage of "dumpster fire" remained relatively obscure throughout the early 2010s, but gained widespread usage starting in 2010 in the world of American sports, where teams that performed exceptionally poorly would be labelled with the term in news, social media, and talk radio.

 In late 2015 the term shifted towards the realm of politics, and particularly the 2016 United States presidential election.
 The Daily Beast suggested that it was linked to Republican Party candidate Donald Trump, with Google searches for the word spiking when he announced his presidential run in October 2015.
-That year, "dumpster fire"—as well as the two emoji that represent the individual words, "🗑️🔥"—was announced to be the American Dialect Society's word of the year, beating out "woke" in a run-off election.
+That year, dumpster fire—as well as the two emoji that represent the individual words, "🗑️🔥"—was announced to be the American Dialect Society's word of the year, beating out "woke" in a run-off election.
 The president of the vote, sociolinguist Ben Zimmer, reasoned that people used the word to describe the unpleasant year in a "colorful, evocative" way, adding that it was a term suited for "pessimistic times".

-In March 2018, "dumpster fire" was added to the Merriam-Webster dictionary, defined as "an utterly calamitous or mismanaged situation or occurrence".
+In March 2018, dumpster fire was added to the Merriam-Webster dictionary, defined as "an utterly calamitous or mismanaged situation or occurrence".